d-krupke/cpsat-primer/README.md

   nonlinear constraints, as people noticed that some techniques are actually more general than just for linear constraints, e.g., interior points methods can also solve second-order cone problems.
-However, you will notice serious performance downgrades.
+However, you will notice serious performance downgrades as these non-linearity is much more difficult to handle.
 If your constraints and objectives get too complex, they may also no longer be a viable option.
+Luckily, there currently is a lot of movement in this area and you can expect that the big solvers (like Gurobi, COPT, Xpress, etc.) will get better and better in handling these problems.
 If you have smaller optimization problems of (nearly) any kind, you may want to look into:
   - [SciPy](https://docs.scipy.org/doc/scipy/reference/optimize.html): SciPy is
     a Python library that offers a wide range of optimization algorithms.
 Do not expect it to get anywhere near the performance of a specialized solver, but